sb10/cleanorder/README.md

 - Helpers: free functions that are called by methods of a given type.
 These are grouped with the type's methods so related helpers appear near the methods that reference them.
-- Users: free functions that reference a type (in params/results/struct fields or body) or that call the type's constructors/methods.
-Users are emitted after the type's methods/constructors cluster.
+- Users: functions and methods that reference a type (in params/results/struct fields or body) or that call the type's constructors/methods.
+Users are emitted after the type's methods/constructors cluster, or directly after the type when there are no methods/constructors.
 - Independent free functions: non-methods that are not constructors and have no incoming or outgoing call edges within the file.